AFNI program: 3dresample

 default is to leave unchanged

-The orientation code is a 3 character string,
+The orientation code is a 3 character string, where the

-where the characters come from the respective
+characters come from the respective sets:

-sets {A,P}, {I,S}, {L,R}.
+{A,P}, {I,S}, {L,R}

-For example OR_CODE = LPI is the standard
+For example OR_CODE = LPI is the standard 'neurological'

-'neuroscience' orientation, where the x-axis is
+orientation, where the x-axis runs Left-to-Right, the y-axis

-and the z-axis is Inferior-to-Superior.
+runs Posterior-to-Anterior, and the z-axis runs

 -rmode RESAM : use this resampling method